 As a transfer student, you’ve already gone through the college application process at least once before.
 The good news is, you know what you need to get done and are familiar the process.
 Your timeline may be a little more liberal (sometimes transfer applicants don’t have to submit their applications at the same time as first-time applicants), but you still need to make sure that everything gets done on time without letting your grades slip in the process.
-This timeline recommends actions you can take to ensure that your applications get submitted on time.
+Download this printable timeline if you'd prefer to see your tasks on paper.

 As soon as possible: